atalaydenknalbant/Video-Based-On-Dynamic-Testing-For-A-Lab-Scale-Frame-Structure/README.md

-# TF_Displacement
+# ML_Displacement_Detection
-Predict displacement of the construction using tensorflow.
+Predicts displacement of the construction using tensorflow.